-The proctor will verify your identity and ask you to show them your workspace.
+The proctor will verify your identity and ask you to show them your workspace via a full room scanned conduct via your webcam.
+Please also make sure your desk is clear of binders, papers, and office items.
 This is to ensure you are in compliance with our test security standards above.
 Additionally, the proctor will also have you show Task Manager to show that there are no applications running besides the video session and the browser for the exam.

 The proctor will monitor you throughout the exam to ensure you stay in compliance with the rules.
 At the close of the exam, the proctor will do a final verification before the exam session is complete.